 Meet-up will put you in touch with hundreds of groups of like-minded people in cities all over the Netherlands.
 The meet-up groups can be work- or interest-related and if you don’t see a group that suits your interests or job, you can always create your own group to see who joins.

 International Job Fair: Expat jobs in the Netherlands

 Expatica’s annual International Job Fair allows you to meet prospective employers from a wide range of industries face-to-face, make contact with multilingual recruiters, take part in workshops to improve your job-hunting efforts and apply for jobs in the Netherlands.
-The 2017 fairs, organised by Expatica in conjunction with IANAT, will be held at the World Trade Centre in May and the Beurs van Berlage in October.
-Both venues are in Amsterdam.
+The 2019 fair, organised by Expatica in conjunction with IANAT, will be held at the Beurs van Berlage in Amsterdam in October.

 Traineeships, internships and volunteering in the Netherlands